TEAMMATES/teammates/docs/development.md

 ./gradlew generateTypes
 ```

-To start the dev server, run the following command until you see something like `｢wdm｣: Compiled successfully.`:
+To start the dev server, run the following command until you see something like `Angular Live Development Server is listening on localhost`:

 ```sh
 npm run start